patrickfrey/mewa/doc/algorithms.md

 Every item stored in the **typedb** is stored with a scope attached to its key.
 On retrieval, a scope-step is part of the query and used as a filter for the results.
 A search result contains only elements defined in a scope that covers the scope-step of the query.

-The database is write- and read-only, there is no designated way to delete elements in the **typedb** during its lifetime (the compilation of one source unit).
+The database is read/write-only, there is no designated way to delete elements in the **typedb** during its lifetime (the compilation of one source unit).

 #### Implementation